Install Claude Code on Windows

 - Type

-- A window will pop up asking “Do you want to allow this app to make changes to your device?”
+- Click Yes when asked “Do you want to allow this app to make changes to your device?”

 - In the PowerShell window, type: